 “The objective of this project is to develop a new research agenda, which is both of theoretical importance for understanding complex governance systems and of pressing policy significance for sustainability.” – Liliana B. Andonova

 The project is carried out in partnership with the University of Geneva’s Public-Private Partnership Centre, the University of Zurich, the John F. Kennedy School of Government at Harvard University, the Blavatnik School of Government at Oxford University and the Grenoble Ècole de Management.
-It started its activities in Fall 2017 and is expected to last until Fall 2019.
+It started its activities in Fall 2017 and has been extended until December 2020.
 Its objective is to bridge the gap between the growing role played by transnational partnerships as mechanisms of governance in the implementation of the Sustainable Development Goals (SDGs) agreed by the United Nations in September 2015 and the limited systematic assessment of their actual effects on overcoming collective action failures, contributing to innovation, and achieving sustainable development.
 The project seeks to develop a new research agenda, which is both of theoretical importance for understanding complex governance systems and of pressing policy significance for sustainable development

 Several core questions guide the research: